MAKE A PLAN

 The Role of Faith-based Groups in Disaster Response and Recovery

-The video features NEMA Assistant Director Bryan Tuma who discusses preparedness tips and information for families and churches.
-It was produced in cooperation with The American Red Cross and Fr.
+Watch this video from former NEMA Assistant Director Bryan Tuma as he discusses preparedness tips and information for families and churches.
+This video was produced in cooperation with The American Red Cross and Fr.
 Steve Thomlinson.